Bumshakalaka/krAIna/README.md

 Chat GUI application built using tkinter.

 ![chat](img/kraina_chat.gif)

 features:
-- Chat conversation with text and HTML views
+* Chat with history (html and text tabs available)
-- Light/Dark and other built-in themes (Note: The Sun-Valley themes use PNG bitmaps in widgets, which makes the theme really slow on Windows)
+* Light/Dark and other build-in themes
+* Chats history which can be recalled.
+They are auto-named and describe
-- Chat history management (Pin/Unpin, make inactive, edit name, description, delete permanently, copy chat to clipboard)
+* Chat history management (Pin/Unpin, make inactive, edit name, description, delete permanent, copy chat to clipboard)
-- Assistant selection
+* Assistant selection
-- Support for snippets — right-click in the user query widget to apply transformation on text
+* Support for snippets — right-click in the user query widget to apply transformation on a text
-- Overwrite Assistant settings
+* Overwrite Assistant settings
-- Persistent storage on exit
+* persistence storage on exit
-- Progress bar to visualize that LLM is working
+* progress bar to visualize that LLM is working
-- Status bar with information about estimated tokens used for system prompt, history, tools, and completions.
+* status bar with information about estimated token used for system prompt, history, tools, completions.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
-- Live token estimation for a user query.
+* Live token estimation for a user query.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
-- Inter-process communication.
+* Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as:
-  - `chat.sh SHOW_APP` or `chat.bat SHOW_APP` which run the Chat application or show it.
-It can be assigned to a global shortcut in the OS
+  * `chat.sh SHOW_APP` or `chat.bat SHOW_APP` which run Chat application or show it.
+It can be assigned to a global shortcut in OS
-  - Run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"` or `chat.bat RUN_SNIPPET translate "Co tam słychać?"`
+  * run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"` or `chat.bat RUN_SNIPPET translate "Co tam słychać?"`
-- Markdown/HTML support
+* Markdown/HTML support
-- Debug Window (bottom-right corner) with the application logs
+* Debug Window (right-bottom corner) with the application logs
-- Automatically copy the last AI response to the system clipboard
+* Copy last AI response automatically to system clipboard
-- Macro management window
+* Macro management window
-- Right-click on assistant, snippet, or macro allows editing it.
-The app will reload after the file update
+* Right-click on assistant, snippet or macro allows editing it
-- Handling text-to-image generation (Images are stored as data URLs in-app memory)
+* Handling text-to-image generation (Images are stored as data URLs in app memory)
-- Handling image-to-text - Drag'n'Drop image or paste it into the user query field
+* Handling image-to-text - Drag'n'Drop image or paste it to the user query filed

 ### Snippets
 Snippets are actions that can be performed on selected text.